victoresteban295/Academic_Dashboard_Frontend/README.md

 ## About Project
 ### Product Vision
 For educational institutions looking to boost academic performance, Academic Dashboard is a web application that improves how students interact with course-related work assigned by professors.
-Unlike other similar products that are uniquely designed for a single institution, our software product was built to be adopted across different campuses and to provide a sense of familiarity to all students.
-Its built-in calendar, checklist, and reminders allows user to become more organized without the need to switch applications.
+Unlike similar products that are uniquely designed for a single institution, our software product was built to be adopted across different campuses and provide all students with a sense of familiarity.
+Its built-in calendar, checklist, and reminders allow users to become more organized without switching applications.

 ### Development Stack
 - [React](https://react.dev/) - Frontend Javascript Library for Building User Interfaces